nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User enters the details of all the fields to be matched.
 2. FL shows all the matching elderly, volunteer and pairs.
+3. User sees all the relevant persons and pairs in FL.

    Use case ends.